 Feeling confused, scared, or angry after a car accident is normal.
 It’s even worse after a hit-and-run.
 Someone fled the scene instead of calling 911 and checking on you.
-It left you in a vulnerable position and could have had fatal consequences if your injury was life-threatening.
+It left you vulnerable and could have had fatal consequences if your injury was life-threatening.

 Understanding what to do after a hit-and-run crash can give you hope in a seemingly hopeless situation.
 You must not hesitate to hire an experienced hit-and-run accident lawyer and determine how to recover compensation.

 You can report the hit-and-run accident by calling the police.
 An officer should investigate and write a report with their findings.
 The report is documentation you can use to prove there was a crash and the driver fled.

 What You Should Do After Getting Hurt in a Hit-and-Run